WGSExtract/WGSExtract.github.io/README.md

 Windows 11 **WSLG** with Ubuntu Linux Desktop (not server) can be used to install and run **WGS Extract**.
 You have to tune **WSLG** parameters to get effective use of your disk space, CPU cores and memory under WSLG.
 But this can sometimes be better than the native Windows executables.
 This occurs because the Windows kernel cannot support some fundamental features from Unix / Linux that the bioinformatic tools rely on (e.g. memory mapped files).
 And the WSL file I/O has dramatically improved in speed to remove that limitation.

+(we have not updated the hashes since spliting to multiple program packages.
+We should get to it soon.
+Only the installers that you download directly will need hashes that you can checl.
+The other packages will be checked by the installer at download time using a public / private key mechanism that only we can generate offline.)
 ```
 SHA256:   TBD
  *WGSExtract-Alphav35_31Jul2022_installer.zip (may not be same version available above)